Department of Undergraduate Theology

 MILD-310 Introduction to Intercultural Studies 3 Credits

 This course is designed to introduce the basic elements of intercultural communication, relationship and service pertaining to missions.
 Course content will compare and contrast the cognitive processes and behavioral patterns within diverse cultural contexts.
 The student will integrate theory with practice in order to communicate effectively a holistic gospel.
-(School for Professional Studies Course).
+(Professional Education Course)

 Terms Typically Offered: Spring and Summer.